andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 As rehearsals grind on my Sally eventually reaches a level that could generously be described as *adequate*.
-My next challenge is to master the "maxi" skip.
-So called because we are going to the max&trade;, the maxi is a mix between a skip and a speed skating lunge.
+My next challenge is to master the "maxi" skip, so called because we are going to the max&trade;.
+The maxi is a mix between a skip and a speed skating lunge.
 My initial attempts are a graceless cyclone of gangly appendages; the dancing equivalent a baby giraffe learning to walk.
 If there was ever any evidence that I have no